EOEPCA/resource-health/docs/usage/tutorials.md

    ```
    Create a new check just like before, and put [https://gist.githubusercontent.com/tilowiklundSensmetry/47d5a9bb2a9aa66ca4cfc71ba70814ff/raw/72755d75c4e85dd9ea651e1c963502c4244119f7/test_consuming_custom_data.py](https://gist.githubusercontent.com/tilowiklundSensmetry/47d5a9bb2a9aa66ca4cfc71ba70814ff/raw/72755d75c4e85dd9ea651e1c963502c4244119f7/test_consuming_custom_data.py) in the `Script` field.
    Click `Submit`
 4. So that this check has more data to inspect, run the previous check a few times manually (you don't need to wait for one run to finish to run the check again).
 Then run the current check once.
-TODO: CONTINUE HERE
+As the `random_outcome`, `random_outcome1`, `random_outcome2` are random, the aggregate check might or might not succeed, but the more times the original check runs, the more likely the aggregate check to succeed.
+That's it!

 ## Appendix